Vandivier/afterecon/content/2015-03-19-bias-can-be-good.md

 ---
-title: Bias Can Be Good
+title: "Bias Can Be Good"
 date: 2015-03-19 04:57:56
 author: John Vandivier
 ---